 - 1. A reluctant zero policy will apply to daily tasks and assignments.
 Major projects and evaluations are expected to be completed by all students in a timely manner.
-Parent and teacher communication will be utilized for students who do not complete major evaluative tasks that greatly affect their marks. - 2.
-Students can access their marks through Powerschool or printouts from their teacher to keep track of their incomplete assignments. - 3.
+Parent and grade advisor communication will be utilized for students who do not complete major evaluative tasks that greatly affect their marks. - 2.
+Students can access their marks through PowerSchool or printouts from their teacher to keep track of their incomplete assignments. - 3.
 Students may only work to complete tasks in the current reporting period.
-Once report cards are issued, marks are locked and zeros will be reluctantly awarded. - 4.
+Once report cards are issued, marks are locked, and zeros will be reluctantly awarded. - 4.
 Teachers will consider the reasons for absences before awarding a zero.
-Excused absences may be considered as a reason to take in work beyond a scheduled due date.
-Unexcused absences may result in penalties as per the teachers course outline. - 5.
-If a teacher feels that a student is overusing the reluctant zero policy, he/she will contact a parent to discuss work ethic and homework habits of the student. - 6.
+Excused absences may be considered a reason to work beyond a scheduled due date.
+If a teacher feels that a student is overusing the reluctant zero policy, he/she will contact a parent to discuss work ethic and homework habits of the student. - 5.
+If a teacher determines that a student is abusing the policy, the privilege can be parent to discuss work ethic and homework habits of the student. - 6.
 If a teacher determines that a student is abusing the policy, the privilege can be rescinded by the teacher. - 7.
 It is the responsibility of the student to connect with their teacher after an absence to submit missed work.

 "Would we ever give a zero?
 Absolutely," said Michael Hauptman, superintendent of EICS.
 "But we call them reluctant zeros.
-What that means is, we give them because we've done everything possible to support that student to be successful, and it really is about assessment, where giving a zero on the first time a child fails could be considered to be - let's just say, would we be doing our job?"
+What that means is, we give them because we've done everything possible to support that student to be successful, and it really is about assessment, where giving a zero on the first time a child fails could be considered to be let's just say, would we be doing our job?"